37 Ways To Intentionally Celebrate Black History Month

 Nearly every major city has its own Black history museum or historical site.
 Even if you can’t find one near you, perhaps there’s a local museum that hosts a collection of Black history archives during the month of February.
 Make it a priority to visit one of these spots and learn more about Black history on a local scale.

-Another great option is to check out the Black History 101 Mobile Museum, which tours the country with a diverse, interactive exhibition.
+Another great option is to check out the Black History 101 Mobile Museum, which has toured the country with a diverse, interactive exhibition for 30 years.

 Take a virtual museum tour.